symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

     Creating a custom authentication system is hard, and this entry will walk you through that process.
-But depending on your needs, you may be able to use solve your problem in a simpler way using these documents:
+But depending on your needs, you may be able to solve your problem in a simpler way using these documents:

     * :doc:`/cookbook/security/custom_password_authenticator`
     * :doc:`/cookbook/security/api_key_authentication`